eliostvs/tomate-launcher-plugin/README.md

 ======================

 Tomate is a timer for the Pomodoro Techinique.
-This plugin shows the session progress and the number of sessions in the Unity Launcher.
+This plugin shows the timer countdown and the number of sessions in the Unity launcher.
-It only works with the Unity window manager.

 Installation
 ------------